 7 Will Adonizio and Nancy Kook,[vii] “Impact of the drought on corn exports: paying the price,” Beyond the Numbers: Global Economies (U.S. Bureau of Labor Statistics, November 2012), https://www.bls.gov/opub/btn/volume-1/impact-of-the-drought-on-corn-exports-paying-the-price.htm.

 8 “Addressing the Global Food Crisis: Key trade, investment and commodity policies in ensuring sustainable food security and alleviating poverty,” United Nations Conference on Trade and Development (United Nations, 2008), http://unctad.org/en/Docs/osg20081_en.pdf.

 9 The most efficient use of nitrogen for corn applications is to apply it prior to the rapid growth stage.
 Often the corn will be 10–16 inches tall at this point.
 The actual date and size will depend on various factors such as latitude, weather conditions, germination dates, etc.

 10 “2012 Saw Near Record Imports of Nitrogen,” http://www.ers.usda.gov/data-products/fertilizer-importsexports/summary-of-the-data-findings.aspx.

 11 Clif Twaddle, “Fertilizers and Energy” Chapter 8 in the Fertilizer Handbook, The Fertilizer Institute, 1982.

-12 “Fertilizer Use & Markets” (Economic Research Service, U.S. Department of Agriculture), http://www.ers.usda.gov/topics/farm-practices-management/chemical-inputs/fertilizer-use-markets.aspx.
+12 “Fertilizer Use and Price” (Economic Research Service, U.S. Department of Agriculture), https://www.ers.usda.gov/data-products/fertilizer-use-and-price.aspx.

 13 “Ammonia Production Cost Survey,” The Fertilizer Institute.
 International Center for Soil Fertility and Agricultural Development, Muscle Shoals, AL December 2005.